Shiyang-Zhao/ChatNet/README.md

 # 🚀 Features

 - **User Profiles:** Create detailed profiles with customizable features.
-- **Interactive Feed:** Post updates, photos, and videos, interact through likes and comments.
+- **Interactive Feed:** Post updates, photos, and videos; interact through likes and comments.
 - **Real-time Chat:** Messaging capabilities for individual and group conversations.
 - **Events and Groups:** Organize and join groups for events and discussions.
 - **Privacy Controls:** Manage who can view and interact with your content.
-- **Multi-Platform Support:** Accessible on various devices with seamless experience.
+- **Multi-Platform Support:** Accessible on various devices with a seamless experience.
+- **Notifications:** Stay updated with real-time notifications.
+- **Stories:** Share ephemeral content with followers.

 # 💻 Technologies

+- **Full-stack Framework:** Django for both front-end and back-end development
-- **Front-end:** React.js, HTML, CSS, JavaScript
+- **Front-end:** Django templates, HTML, CSS, JavaScript
-- **Back-end:** Django, Channels for real-time communication
+- **Back-end:** Django, Django Channels for real-time communication
 - **Database:** PostgreSQL
-- **Authentication:** JWT for secure authentication
+- **Authentication:** Django allauth for authentication
+- **WebSockets:** Real-time features with WebSocket and Django Channels
+- **Task Management:** Celery for asynchronous task management
+- **CI/CD:** Jenkins for continuous integration and deployment
+- **Testing:** Selenium for automated testing
 - **Deployment:** Deployed on Heroku with static assets on AWS S3

 # 📝 Usage

 ### Features in Action

-Explore functionalities like posting updates, participating in discussions, and managing your privacy settings through an intuitive interface.
+Explore functionalities like posting updates, participating in discussions, chatting in real-time, and managing privacy settings through an intuitive interface.

 # 🤝 Contributing